xerdnu/react-native-blasted-image/README.md

 ## Features

-- **Performance**: Bypasses the React Native Image component for immediate and lightning-fast image display.
+- **Performance**: Bypasses the React Native Image component for remote images, ensuring immediate and lightning-fast display.
 - **Cross-Platform**: Works on both Android (with [Glide](https://github.com/bumptech/glide)) and iOS (with [SDWebImage](https://github.com/SDWebImage/SDWebImage))
 - **Customizable**: Wrapped within a `View` for added layout and style customization.
 - **Robust Caching**: Benefits from both memory and disk caching for maximum performance.